Are the activities for boys AND girls?

 Refunds are granted in the following circumstances:

-One: Refund requests received 30 days or more from the start of each individual child’s first week of summer camp will be granted a full refund minus the convenience fee.
+One: Refund requests received 30 days or more from the start of each individual child’s first week of summer camp will be granted a full refund minus a 10% administration fee.

-Two: Refund requests received 14 to 30 days from the start of each individual child’s first week of summer camp will be granted a refund minus the convenience fee and an administrative fee of 10%.
+Two: Refund requests received 15 to 30 days from the start of each individual child’s first week of summer camp will be granted a 50% refund.

 Three: Refund Requests received 14 days or less from the start of each individual child’s first registered week of summer camp WILL NOT be granted a refund.
 If space allows, we do offer changing attendance to an alternate week.
 If a camper is moved to a later week and then a refund is requested, no refund will be granted.